 KPIs for marketing requires vastly different insights than KPIs for sales, as is the case for human resources, or any other department you can think.
 For this reason, Key Performance Indicators for teams are one of the most varied of all its types.

-A financial team will likely be tracking revenue, expenses, profit and cash flows.
+A financial team will likely be tracking revenue, expenses, profit, and cash flows.
 A sales team customer capture, average deal size or revenue targets.
-These two departments of course have some degree of crossover, but a customer support team, with its customer satisfaction focus, might want to measure the results of surveys or caller wait times, a very different set of metrics.
+These two departments, of course, have some degree of crossover, but a customer support team, with its customer satisfaction focus, might want to measure the results of surveys or caller wait times, a very different set of metrics.

 Marketing groups often require some of the most complex KPIs, with generated sales and brand awareness at the heart of their focus.
-This might include Google Analytic KPIs with its in-depth conversion rate data (the percentage of visitors who have taken a desired action, such as sales or subscriptions).
+This might include Google Analytic KPIs with its in-depth conversion rate data (the percentage of visitors who have taken the desired action, such as sales or subscriptions).

 Human Resources (HR) teams again have a less easily defined set of metrics to measure, such as the previously mentioned employee happiness and turnover.
-They may also measure how long it takes to fill a position and the amount of responses to a given vacancy.
+They may also measure how long it takes to fill a position and the number of responses to a given vacancy.

 Measuring the value of a project is key to understanding how successful it is in a broad sense, which aspects are working well, which aspects are underperforming and how to cultivate fruitful and realistic goals.
 The first thing that needs to be defined for a project is its goals, and this will define the KPI from the outset.

 An E-Commerce KPI might be employed to measure the success of a revamped website, for example, all well presented in a Google Analytics KPI control panel.
-KPIs for websites are, in fact, the most numerous, with lead generation, sessions, bounce rates, e-commerce conversion rates and sales all concisely presented on the platform.
+KPIs for websites are, in fact, the most numerous, with lead generation, sessions, bounce rates, e-commerce conversion rates, and sales all concisely presented on the platform.